Ohio State interim coach not interviewed in Meyer probe

-COLUMBUS, Ohio (AP) — The coordinator filling in for Urban Meyer while the Ohio State head coach serves a three game suspension says investigators did not interview him as part of their probe on what Meyer knew about domestic violence allegations made against a fellow assistant.
+COLUMBUS, Ohio (AP) — The coordinator filling in for Urban Meyer while the Ohio State head coach serves a three game suspension said on Monday that investigators did not interview him as part of their probe on what Meyer knew about domestic violence allegations made against another assistant coach.

-Co-offensive coordinator/quarterbacks coach Ryan Day said Monday that he had nothing to add about the investigation involving his boss as well as fired colleague Zach Smith.
+Co-offensive coordinator/quarterbacks coach Ryan Day in a news conference he had nothing to say about the investigation involving his boss as well as fired colleague Zach Smith, who had coached receivers.

 Day declined to answer questions about the scandal, saying he was choosing not to comment “out of respect for everybody involved.”

-Day has run the team since Meyer was put on leave before training camp.
+Day has run the team since Meyer was put on leave two days before training camp opened Aug.
+3.

 Most Read Nation & World Stories